hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Authentication/Lua Authentication.md

 ## GameSparks Authentication

-First you will need to register your user by providing *DisplayName*, *Username* and *Password*.
+First you'll need to register your user by providing *DisplayName*, *Username* and *Password*.

-Create a registration request and set the values necessary for registration.
+Create a [RegistrationRequest](/API Documentation/Request API/Authentication/RegistrationRequest.md) and set the values necessary for registration.
 This example has hard set values and for your game you'll need to have your players input these values:

 ```
 --Build request